FocusDifferentiating among modes of teaching

 - Teaching is … directing, leading, guiding, showing, focusing

 SynopsisTeaching Styles Discourses include any attempt to identify and/or categorize modes of teaching.
 The least sophisticated efforts involve undifferentiated lists of teaching approaches, usually with brief descriptions that are infused with moral judgments and uncontextualized assertions on effectiveness.
 Slightly more sophisticated versions employ questionnaires and planar diagrams to assist users in locating themselves among two or more categories of distinction.
+(Note: To highlight contrasts and associations, we have “located” these discourses on the map at the bottom of the page.)
 Almost all Teaching Styles Discourses assume simplistic distinctions, such as the following:

-- Teacher-Centered Learning (Traditional Education) – a mode of teaching in which the student is positioned as passive – that is, the educator defines what will be learned, how it will be learned, and how the learning will be evaluated
+- Teacher-Centered Learning (Instructor-Centered Learning) – a mode of teaching in which the student is positioned as passive – that is, the educator defines what will be learned, how it will be learned, and how the learning will be evaluated

 - Student-Centered Learning (Child-Centered Learning; Learner-Centered Education) – a mode of teaching that takes up one of more of the following principles: (1) Students are treated as active participants in their own learning.
 (2) Teaching styles accommodate to differences among individuals.
 (3) Students participate in choosing topics, pacing lessons, and assessing outcomes